top of page

 The X8 was manufacture by the FN Factory for the British Army Troop Trials program which were held in late 1955.

-It was Skeletonised after the Troop trials as the X8 program was a testing program ( preproduction) and were not intended to enter the British Army inventory.
+It was Skeletonised after the Troop trials as the X8 program was a testing program ( preproduction) and the X8 Service's rifles were not intended to enter the British Army inventory.

 A few were given the the British Army shooting teams, but as the FN X8 was a fully Automatic Service rifle and not a semi Automatic Service rifle as the ( L1A1 would become) it was not issued for service.

-But the British Army were not going to scrap lot of very expensive rifles so they were convert for training purposes as either 'Skeletonised' as this one is or given to units for training ect.
+But the British Army were not going to scrap lot of very expensive rifles, so they were convert for training purposes as either 'Skeletonised' as this one case or given to units for training ect.

 Quite a few ended up in the British Army floating about as re-tooling at the R.S.A.F Enfield factory for the New L1A1 Service rifle took longer than expected also the ongoing wild cat strike's at the Government Liverpool Factory RSAF Fazakerley in 1956 ,1957 and in 1959 held up production

-(The British Government announced in the Houses of Parliament in April 1960 that the Fazakerley factory was shut down on 12th June 1960 )
+( 'The British Government announced in the Houses of Parliament in April 1960 that the Fazakerley factory and was shut down on 12th June 1960' )

 There are records that indicate that a large number of Troop trial's X8 rifles were held as 'War Reserve' at Central stores at 'Donnington' but were scrapped later.